ajhenley/gitbook/collectionsexample.md

  System.out.println(temp);
  }
 {%endace%}

+####Sorting
+You won't find a sort method in the ArrayList.
+That's because the ArrayList doesn't give you a way to sort its contents.
+The ```java.util.Collections``` class contains a sort method.
+Here's how to use it.
 You can sort your list in ascending order according to the natural ordering:

 {%ace edit=true, lang='java'%}
 Collections.sort(temperatureList);
 {%endace%}

+####Finding
 You can search for a temperature from list.
 If the temperature is found then the index will be a positive number equal to the index of your item.
 If the temperature is not found then the index will be a number equal to the index of where the compiler would expect to find it but multiplied by -1.
 So, a positive number (or zero) means your element was found.
 A negative number means it was not found.
 {%ace edit=true, lang='java'%}
  int searchIndex = Collections.binarySearch(temperatureList, 39.8);